tmfg/mmtis-national-access-point/docs/transit-changes/README.md

 ##### Important notes
 - Change detection is run periodically for the **latest imported** transit data packages.
 - No history data is used from preceding imports or analyses.
 Latest package is analysed independently
 - Separate detection runs for the same service will detect same changes as the previous run, if the data is the same.
+- Route traffic changes detected for current week when detection is run, will be reported on next week instead, except **added** and **ending** routes.
+- Thresholds
+  - Detection window: service's route data analyzed into future for: **120** days
+  - Route end: route marked 'ending' if no traffic within next: **90** days
+  - Detection interval for service: detection for every service scheduled every: **14** days
+  (Notice: this is different than detectino task scheduling)
+  - Change window: A change is recorded if duration if differences in traffic hash continue at minimum: **2 weeks**
+  - No-traffic threshold: A 'no-traffic' change for route is reported if duration is at mimimum: **16 days**

 ##### Sequence

 ![transit-changes-detection-logic](transit-changes-detection-logic.png)

 - 1: **Query from db services.**
 The detection algorithm processes one transport service per time.
-On this run those services are selected for change detection, which have TODO
+On this run those services are selected for change detection, which qualify for a new run.
-  - Reference: `services-for-nightly-change-detection`
+(Reference: `services-for-nightly-change-detection`)
 - 2a: **Query route hashes from db.**
 Fetch all routes for selected services.
 A route record includes information about route start and end times as well as unique hashes.
 Routes that have already ended are removed from further inspection.